benstrobel/gitlab-ee-arm-fork/doc/settings/environment-variables.md

 }
 ```

+NOTE:
+The `no_proxy` variable doesn't support CIDR blocks, a comma-separated list of IP addresses is needed to bypass
+the proxy.

 You can also override environment variables from other GitLab components which
 might be required if you are behind a proxy: